 3. You can be as spontaneous as you want

-And that is the very best thing about solo travel.
+Being spontaneous is one of the main benefits of travelling alone!
 You never have to consult with your friends or travel buddies on where to go next.
 If you don’t like a place you can move on to the next.
 If you want to stay on a specific island for longer, you can do it!

 Other than your budget and your time constraints, of course, you can be as spontaneous as you like.

 4. You will meet friends in the most random places

 I have made friends in elevators, airplanes or while getting dinner.
 You often meet people when you least expect it and when you are totally not looking for it.
 Make sure to just be open to everything and you can meet some great people.

 5. Solo Travel can at times be a little more expensive

 Talking taxi rides or Ubers or even tours.
 Travelling solo can be more expensive at times but it also doesn’t have to be.
 Find people to share Taxis or an Uber with (I mean at the hostel, if you are for example going to the airport, not random people on the street).

 I have had tours that I wasn’t able to do because I was signing up by myself but that thankfully isn’t the norm.